Laythe-lang/Laythe/README.md

 # Laythe

-A rust implementation of lox from the 2nd book of [Crafting Interpreters](https://craftinginterpreters.com/).
-The implementation is complete in the sense that it currently passes all tests in the original clox implementation.

-I've continued to work on this language attempting to add features to make the project less of a toy language and more of usable.
+A toy programming language originall based on the 2nd book of [Crafting Interpreters](https://craftinginterpreters.com/).
+See git tag [v0.1.0](https://github.com/Laythe-lang/Laythe/releases/tag/v0.1.0) for a fully compliant lox implementations.
+Since v0.1.0 I've continued adding features and exploring what's possible to learn and do in the PL world.

 ## Getting Started

-This project can be built uses the typical set of cargo commands for building, testing, running and benching.
+This project can be built using the typical set of cargo commands for building, testing, running and benching.

 #### In debug
 ```